Noor-Ismot/Python-daily-log/README.md

 - Manual implementations of common operations
 - Understanding mutability and immutability

-Focus: internal behavior of collections and safe manipulation.
+Focus: internal behavior of collections and safe manipulation.<br><br>